sergiofgonzalez/nodejs-in-action/chapter19-aws/08-s3-glacier/07-s3-sdk-v3-image-gallery-presigned-urls/README.md

 The pino logger is configured with `info` level by default.
 As I didn't create any lib I included the `level` setting based on a global argument.

+Note that [`pino`](https://github.com/pinojs) being a JSON logger, it is not very friendly for humans.
+However, installing the [`pino-pretty`](https://github.com/pinojs/pino-pretty) module as a *dev dependency* and adding an NPM task `"start-pino-pretty"` renders beautifully the JSON log lines [`pino`](https://github.com/pinojs) produces.

+[`pino-pretty`](https://github.com/pinojs/pino-pretty) reads the information of the `.pino-prettyrc` to configure the rules that dictate how the log lines will look.

 ###### Minor frontend enhancements: spinner and alert box

 A spinner and an alert box were added.
 The visibility is controlled mostly from JavaScript doing: